 You manage Microsoft Search from Microsoft 365 admin center.

-- In Microsoft 365 admin center, go to Settings > Microsoft Search.
+- In Microsoft 365 admin center, go to Settings > Search & intelligence.

 As an admin you should consider a few things that can make the Microsoft Search experience efficient and user friendly in your organization.

 Step 1: Assign Search admin and Search editor

 In Microsoft Search, you can manage your organization’s search settings and content by assigning these roles to users:

 - Search admin: This role can create and manage search result content and define query settings for improved search results within the organization.
 Search admin manages the Microsoft Search configuration and can perform all of the content-management tasks a Search editor can.